-In making recommendations to the Board for determining the long-term incentive component of the Chief Executive Officer's compensation, the Committee shall take into consideration the Company's performance and relative stockholder return, the value of similar incentive awards given to chief executive officers of comparable companies, the awards given to the Company's Chief Executive Officer in past years, other elements of the Chief Executive Officer's compensation including total compensation and such other criteria as the Committee deems advisable.
+In determining the long-term incentive component of the Chief Executive Officer's compensation, the Committee shall take into consideration the value of similar incentive awards given to chief executive officers of comparable companies, the awards given to the Company's Chief Executive Officer in past years, other elements of the Chief Executive Officer's compensation including total compensation, the results of the most recent Say on Pay Vote, shareholder feedback, and such other criteria as the Committee deems advisable, such as the Company’s performance and relative stockholder return.
 The Company’s Chief Executive Officer may not be present during the voting or deliberations regarding his or her compensation.

 - Compensation of Other Executive Officers.
-The Committee shall review and recommend to the Board for determination and approval the individual and corporate performance goals and objectives of the Company's other officers (as that term is defined in Section 16 of the Exchange Act and Rule 16a-1 thereunder) that are periodically established.
-The Committee shall determine and recommend to the Board for determination and approval the compensation and other terms of employment of each such executive officer, taking into consideration the executive officer's success in achieving his or her individual performance goals and objectives and the corporate performance goals and objectives deemed relevant to the executive officer as established by the Committee.
-The Company's Chief Executive Officer may be present during the Committee's deliberations regarding compensation arrangements for such other executive officers.
+The Committee shall review and approve (or make recommendations to the full Board for approval) the individual and corporate performance goals and objectives of the Company's other executive officers (as that term is defined in Section 16 of the Exchange Act and Rule 16a-1 thereunder) that are periodically established.
+The Committee shall determine the compensation and other terms of employment of each such executive officer, taking into consideration the executive officer's success in achieving his or her individual performance goals and objectives and the corporate performance goals and objectives deemed relevant to the executive officer as established by the Committee.
+The Company's Chief Executive Officer may be present during the Committee's deliberations regarding compensation arrangements for such other executive officers, but no other executive officer may be present during voting or deliberations regarding his or her compensation.
 The Chief Executive Officer will report to the Committee his or her determinations with respect to the achievement of goals and objectives and other performance appraisals regarding such other executive officers.

 - Compensation Discussion and Analysis.
-The Committee shall review and discuss with management the Company's disclosures contained under the caption "Compensation Discussion and Analysis" for use in any of the Company’s annual reports on Form 10-K, registration statements, proxy statements or information statements and make recommendations to the Board that the CD&A be approved for inclusion in the Company’s annual reports on Form 10-K, registration statements, proxy statements or information statements.
+The Committee shall review and discuss with management the Company's disclosures contained in the CD&A and the related executive compensation information for use in any of the Company’s annual reports on Form 10-K, registration statements, proxy statements, information statements or any amendments thereof and make recommendations to the Board that the CD&A and the related executive compensation information be approved for inclusion in the Company’s annual reports on Form 10-K, registration statements, proxy statements, information statements or any amendments thereof.

 - Independence of Advisors.
-Prior to selecting any compensation consultant, legal counsel or other advisor with respect to compensation matters, the Committee shall review, discuss and consider the independence of such compensation consultant, legal counsel or other advisor as required by the SEC rules and regulations promulgated under Section 10C of the Exchange Act, as well as any other factors identified by applicable listing standards.
+Prior to selecting any compensation consultant, legal counsel or other advisor with respect to compensation matters, the Committee shall review, discuss and consider the independence of such compensation consultant, legal counsel or other advisor as required by the SEC rules and regulations promulgated under Section 10C of the Exchange Act, applicable Nasdaq rules, as well as any other factors identified by applicable listing standards.

 - Annual Evaluation and Charter Review.
 The Committee shall review, discuss and assess its own performance at least annually.
-The Committee shall also periodically review and assess the adequacy of this charter and recommend any proposed changes to the Board for its consideration and approval.
+The Committee shall also annually review and assess the adequacy of this charter and recommend any proposed changes to the Board for its consideration and approval.